top of page

 BREAK- 10 minutes

-Amendments Storage, retention and destruction of the case record (40 minutes)
+Amendments Storage, retention and destruction of the medical record (40 minutes)

 How to appropriately amend paper and electronic records